jeffellis/grails-yammer-metrics/README.md

 -------
 @Timed
-This annotation can be added to any method you wish to be timed.  @Timed uses sensible defaults to create an instance of com.yammer.metrics.core.Timer and the associated code to update it from within your method body.
+This annotation can be added to any method you wish to be timed.  @Timed uses sensible defaults to create an instance of com.codahale.metrics.core.Timer and the associated code to update it from within your method body.

 Before
 ```